Boiico/Feul.Node/README.md

 ```

-#Deploy Contract , Enter password , Enter 1 , Enter y
+ℹ️ #Deploy Contract , Enter password , Enter 1 , Enter y
 ```
 forc deploy --testnet
 ```

-#You get a Contract ID in your Terminal like this, Save it!
+ℹ️ #You get a Contract ID in your Terminal like this, Save it!
 Contract counter-contract Deployed!

 Network: https://testnet.fuel.network